brian6484/CSKnowledge/Operating System/Linux/System call/Space (user and kernel).md

 **Q: "Can kernel space access userspace memory?"**
 A: Yes, kernel can access all memory, but it must be careful to validate userspace pointers and handle page faults when copying data between spaces.

+Validate pointers: A user program could pass a pointer to a location in memory(RAM) that it shouldn't be accessing.
+The kernel must check that this pointer is valid and points to a location within the program's own memory.

+Handle page faults: When the kernel tries to copy data, the memory might not be in physical RAM at that exact moment (it might be in swap space on the hard drive).
+The kernel's memory manager handles this by triggering a page fault, which brings the required data from disk into RAM before the copy operation continues.

 **Q: "Why are system calls slower than regular function calls?"**
 A: System calls require context switching between privilege levels, saving/restoring state, and kernel execution overhead - much more expensive than jumping to a function in the same address space.